 Group Lessons are taught using the American Red Cross curriculum by certified Water Safety Instructors at McCoy Natatorium.
 Our classes are tailored to meet the needs of each participant so you or your child can progress at a pace that is comfortable and will help you achieve your swimming goals.
-Our classes are small to ensure that you or your child receive personal instruction from your swim instructor.
+Classes are small to ensure that you or your child receive personal instruction from your swim instructor.

 - Parent and Child Aquatics (6 months to approximately 3 years)